-This will be our first long trip without our kids (we had 2 nights away last year), and to say I'm nervous about leaving the kids for a whole week would be an understatement.
-2 and 4 years old is still very little in my mind, and although I know they will have a fantastic time staying with both my parents and my mother-in-law, I'm very emotional about leaving them.
-And feeling guilty they're not joining us.
+This will be my husband's and my first long trip without our kids (we had 2 nights away last year), and to say I'm anxious about leaving the kids for a whole week would be an understatement!
+2 and 4 years old is still very little in my mind, and although I know they will have a fantastic time staying with my parents and my mother-in-law, I'm very emotional about leaving them.
+And feeling guilty that they're not joining us.

 I did have a little teary as I tucked my babies into bed last night and my son said 'I'll be missing you and Daddy soooo much when you go'.
 Which was quickly followed by 'but at least I can still listen to my Frozen CD while you're away!'.
 A break from 'Let it Go'?
 Bring it!